Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1.2.0-added-asset-properties-widget-into-dtm-plugins-component.md

 ticket: "CTM-1625"
 version: "1.2.0"
 ---
-A new asset properties widget module has been added to the DTM plugins component, which includes official DTM plugins and enables integration with both default and custom web applications.
-This module allows users to create multiple asset property widgets.
+A new asset properties widget module has been added to the DTM plugins component.
+This module allows users to create multiple asset property widgets with the selected asset or device data and displays the same in the widget.
+User can choose what properties to display and also has an option to display custom label for each property.